Divorce & Family Mediation in Amherst, Massachusetts

 A Smoother Path to Resolution

-Divorce mediation is a structured process where a neutral third party helps couples resolve issues related to their divorce.
+Divorce mediation is a structured process where a neutral third party — an experienced family law mediator — helps couples resolve issues related to their divorce, including property division, child custody, and support.
 Unlike litigation, mediation encourages collaboration, allowing couples to make informed decisions about their future.

 What is Divorce Mediation?